What is the recommended intake of sugar for fat runners?

 What sugar does to your body and brain

 You’ve heard terms like a sugar rush, or sugar shock.
-That’s because sugar affects both the brain and body.
+That’s because sugar affects both the brain and the body.

 Sugar on the brain

-Eating sugar induces the brain’s dopamine receptors (the same response as drug addiction), and it makes us feel great, full of energy and focus.
+Eating sugar induces the brain’s dopamine receptors (the same response as drug addiction), and it makes us feel great, and full of energy and focus.
 At least until that buzz wears off.

 According to Katherine Basbaum, clinical dietician at the University of Virginia Health, “the feeling of reward is the same for sugar as it is for those addicted to drugs and alcohol.
 You don’t want to get addicted to something that causes inflammation, weight gain, and chronic disease.”